digitalservicebund/ris-adm-literature/doc/adr/0010-single-app-for-administrative-directives-and-literature.md

 - **Team & Maintenance**
   - We are a single team of four engineers responsible for both implementation and long-term maintenance
   - Multiple repositories would add overhead for setup, maintenance, and alignment
-  - In general, separating apps is less risky than merging them later
+  - In general, separating apps is less risky than merging them later.
+There is a significant overlap of features and there is still some unknown about the system boundaries so splitting too early could potentially add some overhead cost.

 ## Decision

 We will **integrate the Literatur documents into the existing BSG app**.
 - Each document type will have its own frontend and backend flow.
-- We will use separate database schemas per domain.
+- We will use separate database schemas per domain with their own users.

 ## Consequences